ballerina-platform/ballerina-dev-website/learn/user-guide/network-communication/gRPC/performing-grpc-streaming.md

 ![Streaming Calc RPC Service](/learn/images/grpc-streaming-service.png)

-## Creating the ProtoBuf Definition of the Service
+## Creating the Protobuf Definition of the Service

-The ProtoBuf definition of the above service is shown below.
+The Protobuf definition of the above service is shown below.

 ```proto
 syntax = "proto3";